Zinggi/elm-random-pcg/README.md

+# Note
+**This is a fork, you probably want [mgold/elm-random-pcg](http://package.elm-lang.org/packages/mgold/elm-random-pcg/latest)**

+## Reason of existance

+I created this version of the Random library to get more bits of randomness for a random password generator.
+For this purpose, I created `Random.Pcg.Extended`, which Implements the extended version of PCG.

+In the process of doing this, I made the Random library more general, e.g. with `Random.General` it is now possible to use your own RNG as a base generator.

+This might be useful for other purposes.

+## Plan

+At some later time, I might split this package into three parts, e.g. split `Random.General` from `Random.Pcg` and `Random.Pcg.Extended`

+---

+Original readme:

 # Random.Pcg for Elm

 > "The generation of random numbers is too important to be left to chance." – Robert R. Coveyou